RasaHQ/rasa/docs/versioned_docs/version-2.0.x/reference/rasa/core/channels/slack.md

   If not set, messages will be sent back to the &quot;App&quot; DM channel of your bot&#x27;s name.
 - `proxy` - A Proxy Server to route your traffic through
-- `slack_retry_reason_header` - Slack HTTP header name indicating reason that slack send retry request.
+- `slack_retry_reason_header` - Slack HTTP header name indicating reason
+  that slack send retry request.
-- `slack_retry_number_header` - Slack HTTP header name indicating the attempt number
+- `slack_retry_number_header` - Slack HTTP header name indicating
+  the attempt number.
 - `errors_ignore_retry` - Any error codes given by Slack
   included in this list will be ignored.
   Error codes are listed
   `here &lt;https://api.slack.com/events-api#errors&gt;`_.
-- `use_threads` - If set to True, your bot will send responses in Slack as a threaded message.
-  Responses will appear as a normal Slack message if set to False.
+- `use_threads` - If set to `True`, your bot will send responses in Slack as a threaded message.
+Responses will appear as a normal Slack message if set to `False`.
+- `slack_signing_secret` - Slack creates a unique string for your app and shares it with you.
+This allows us to verify requests from Slack with confidence by verifying signatures using your signing secret.

 #### process\_message